Guide to Education options for young people with SEND after age 16

 The Bristol post-16 directory includes a list of specialist colleges.

-The GOV.UK website has an approved list of independent specialist providers of further education for young people with SEND.
+GOV.UK has an approved list of independent specialist providers of further education for young people with SEND.

 These courses are for free 16 to 18 year old students and are an individual programmes to help young people with the highest support needs.